CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Methods

-Layer-wise average cell densities were computed from the cortical image patches described in~\cref{sub:dataset_for_cortical_layer_segmentation}.
+\paragraph*{Extraction of layer-wise cell-density from microscopic image patches.} Layer-wise average cell densities were computed from the cortical image patches described in~\cref{sub:dataset_for_cortical_layer_segmentation}.
 For each patch cell density was estimated using a kernel density estimator with a kernel bandwidth of \SI{100}{\micron}, based on the positions of segmented cell bodies~\citep{Upschulte2022}.
 The resulting density maps were then averaged within each cortical layer, yielding one average cell density value per layer and patch.